SHAREHOLDER ALERT: Pomerantz Law Firm Reminds Shareholders With Losses On Their Investment In Docgo Inc. Of Class Action Lawsuit And Upcoming Deadline...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Dec.
-14, 2023 (GLOBE NEWSWIRE) -- Pomerantz LLP announces that a class action lawsuit has been filed against DocGo Inc. (“DocGo” or the“Company”) (NASDAQ: DCGO) and certain officers.
-The class action, filed in the United States District Court for the Southern District of New York, and docketed under 23-cv-09476, is on behalf of a class consisting of all persons and entities other than Defendants that purchased or otherwise acquired DocGo securities between November 8, 2022 and September 17, 2023, both dates inclusive (the“Class Period”), seeking to recover damages caused by Defendants' violations of the federal securities laws and to pursue remedies under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 (“Exchange Act”).
+(MENAFN- PR Newswire) NEW YORK, Dec.
+18, 2023 /PRNewswire/ -- Pomerantz LLP announces that a class action lawsuit has been filed against DocGo Inc. ("DocGo" or the "Company") (NASDAQ: DCGO ) and certain officers.

+The class action, filed in the United States District Court for the Southern District of New York, and docketed under 23-cv-09476, is on behalf of a class consisting of all persons and entities other than Defendants that purchased or otherwise acquired DocGo securities between November 8, 2022 and September 17, 2023, both dates inclusive (the "Class Period"), seeking to recover damages caused by Defendants' violations of the federal securities laws and to pursue remedies under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 ("Exchange Act").

 [Click here for information about joining the class action]